 Hooch – $1.15

-The best part about making and gifting your own Vanilla Extract is the thanks you’ll receive for the rest of the year, ’cause this stuff really is superior to your run-of-the-mill extract.
+The best part about making and gifting your own vanilla extract is the thanks you’ll receive for the rest of the year, ’cause this stuff really is superior to your run-of-the-mill extract.
 Your friends will adore it, savor it, save it for their favorite recipes, and thank you every time they see you for this little bottle of elixir.
-(If the raving seems to be over the top, it may be because they drank the whole thing right before they called you, but I have yet to have that happen)
+(If the raving seems to be over the top, it may be because they drank the whole thing right beffore they called you, but I have yet to have that happen.)

-If you want to make a large batch of Vanilla Extract for your own use, you can just put 12-15 beans, snipped lengthwise, straight into a 60 oz bottle of Vodka, or pour it into a quart jar or two like Sarah of Real Food Outlaws did.
-She has a very informative post about Vanilla Extract over at her blog, which you can check out if I haven’t answered all your questions.
+If you want to make a large batch of vanilla extract for your own use, you can just put 12-15 beans, snipped lengthwise, straight into a 60 oz bottle of Vodka, or pour it into a quart jar or two.

-I’ve made the making and gifting of Vanilla Extract a yearly tradition at our house for many reasons, but my favorite thing about it is that it’s something my kids can do with me.
-Jesse snipped the beans all by himself this year while I poured the Vodka in the bottles.
-We did this together with a friends last week and between 3 kids (ages 5-7) with scissors and two mommies we made 30 jars of vanilla in 20 min.
+I’ve made the making and gifting of vanilla extract a yearly tradition at our house for many reasons, but my favorite thing about it is that it’s something my kids can do with me.
+My kids snipped the beans all by themselves this year while I poured the vodka in the bottles.
+We did this together with friends a while back and between 3 kids (ages 5-7) with scissors and two mommies we made 30 jars of vanilla in 20 min.
 And boy, did we all smell good when we were done!

 This is just one of the many ways I simplify Christmas so that I don’t get totally stressed out during the holidays.
 I’m sharing all my secrets with you this week ’cause I want you to have a peaceful Christmas, too!